Zantemann/register_app/Security.md

   - OTP codes are validated only for length.
   - User data updates lack input validation.
 - MongoDB queries use Mongoose schema which provides basic protection.
+- Input validation implemented in both UI and API routes.

 **Recommendations**:

-- Implement comprehensive input validation.

 **Reflection**:

-- Current implementation relies mostly on Mongoose schema validation.
+- Current implementation has multiple layers of validation:
-- Adding proper input validation would prevent injection attacks and ensure data integrity.
-- Input validation should be implemented both client-side and server-side.
+  - Client-side validation in the UI.
+  - Server-side validation in API routes.
+- Basic protection for data saving through Mongoose.
+- Risk of injection attacks is minimal due to proper input validation.

 ## A04:2021-Insecure Design